Daily Life

 There are several platforms that make it easier to find apartments or roommates: leboncoin, se loger, la carte des colocs, colocation 40+, Proby, etc.

-In Montpellier, the social housing provider ACM Habitat offers student housing in several neighborhoods throughout the city, located near universities, schools, and colleges, as well as all necessary amenities.
-You do not need to be a scholarship recipient; only the student’s income is taken into account (not their parents’ income).
+In Montpellier, the social housing provider ACM Habitat offers student housing in several neighborhoods throughout the city, close to universities, schools, and institutes, as well as all amenities.
+You do not need to be a scholarship recipient; only the student’s income is taken into account (not the parents’ income).

-Intergenerational housing is one of the more affordable options for those looking for affordable rent.
-Sharing a home and helping out with small daily tasks offers the chance to live in a supportive community while reducing housing costs.
+Intergenerational housing is one of the more affordable options for those looking for moderate rent.
+Sharing a home and helping each other out with small daily tasks provides an opportunity to live in a supportive community while reducing housing costs.

-If you have a disability and have questions or concerns about accessible housing, please contact us by email.
+If you have a disability and have any concerns or questions about accessible housing, please contact us by email.

 CAF